-

 New Hampshire Residents

 Students claiming in-state residency must also submit a Proof of Residence Form.
-This form is not required to complete your application, but you will need to submit it after you are offered admission or you will not be able to register for classes.
+This form is not required to complete your application, but you will need to submit it after you are offered admission, or you will not be able to register for classes.

 Transcripts

-If you attended UNH after September 1, 1991, and have indicated so on your online application, we will retrieve your transcript internally; this includes UNH-Durham, UNH-Manchester and UNH Non-Degree work.
+If you attended UNH or Granite State College (GSC) after September 1, 1991, and have indicated so on your online application, we will retrieve your transcript internally; this includes UNH-Durham, UNH-Manchester, UNH Non-Degree work and GSC.

-If you did not attend UNH, or attended prior to September 1, 1991, then you must request one official transcript be sent directly to our office from the Registrar's Office of each college/university attended.
-International transcripts must be translated into English.
+If admitted, you must then request an official transcript be sent directly to our office from the Registrar's Office of each college/university attended.
 We accept transcripts both electronically and in hard copy:

 - Electronic Transcripts: Please have your institution send the transcript directly to grad.school@unh.edu.
 Please note that we can only accept copies sent directly from the institution.